 GSHHG is used by GMT, the Generic Mapping Tools.

-As of version 2.2.2, GSHHG is released under the
+Starting with version 2.2.2, GSHHG has been released under the

 GNU Lesser General Public License.